 Fruit Pizza Recipe

-- Mix flour, cream of tarter, baking soda and salt.
+- In another bowl, mix flour, cream of tartar, baking soda and salt.

 - Add dry ingredients to creamed mixture and mix until well combined.

 - Dip hands in flour and spread dough onto a lightly greased pizza pan until it is approximately ¼ inch thick.
 Leave 1–2 inches around the edges of the pan for dough to expand.